 What Else To Do

-- Think your version of the running man is pretty sweet?
-(PS: It’s not.)
+- You think you can get down on the dance floor?
 Check out the moves from many of the festival’s performance groups who bring next-level cultural infusion to the dance floor with a competition featuring Bollywood (India), C-Pop (China), J-Pop (Japan), K-Pop (South Korea) and Nepali Hip Hop.

 - Festivalgoers are pretty sweet on the dance of the lion.
-Performed by two people in a large lion costume — adorned with brightly colored trinkets, fur, glitter and mirrors — the dance is accompanied by a band of cymbals and drums to symbolically scare away evil spirits.
+Performed by two dancers stuffed into a single, large lion costume — adorned with brightly colored trinkets, fur, glitter and mirrors — the dance is det to rhythm by a band of cymbals and drums to symbolically scare away evil spirits.